-In order to be eligible to teach Mathematics on a Lateral Entry license and be eligible for NC TEACH, you will need
+In order to be eligible to teach Mathematics on a Residency License and be eligible for NC TEACH, you will need

 - A Bachelor’s degree from a regionally accredited college or university with at least a 2.75 minimum GPA

 - At least 24 hours in Mathematics or Statistics (see bottom of page for a note regarding non-relevant courses)

 - One of the following to meet the initial eligibility “content” criteria:

 NOTE: These are requirements for initial eligibility and to quality for a Residency License.
 In order to obtain full licensure, candidates must have 24 hours in addition to the Praxis II before applying for licensure.

 The following breakdown of Math courses is required when NC TEACHers apply for full licensure at the end of the program:

 - Linear Algebra

 If you do not have these courses completed when entering NC TEACH, you can plan to take these content courses during the NC TEACH program.
 You must have a “C” or higher in the course.
 “C-” is not accepted.

 Courses from these departments do not count toward the content coursework for a Mathematics license: